-Within the same succession proceedings there may be a combination of liquidations, that is, the liquidation of the succession and that of the community property or community estate between domestic partners.
-However, the inventories and appraisals must be made separately in order to identify the assets and liabilities corresponding to each of the estates.
+Within the same succession proceedings there may be a combination of liquidations, that is, the liquidation of the succession and that of community property or the community estate between domestic partners.
+However, inventories and appraisals must be completed separately in order to identify the assets and liabilities corresponding to each of the estates.

-The assets of the community property must be distributed among the parties in equal shares, as established in civil legislation, or as stipulated in the prenuptial agreement, in case there is one.
+Community property assets must be distributed among the parties in equal shares, as established in civil law, or as stipulated in the prenuptial agreement, if one exists.

-D. Tenancies, survivorship accounts and payable upon death accounts
+D. Tenancies, survivorship accounts and payable on death accounts

 As of the moment of death, the assets of the decedent become part of the estate.
-The administration of said estate may be carried on through different procedures, depending on whether the succession is testate or intestate, or whether the assets belong to the community property.
+The administration of said estate may be carried out through different procedures, depending on whether succession is testate or intestate, or whether the assets belong to community property.